luisarizmendi/bootc-images/microshift-luks-tpm/README.md

 - TPM is mandatory for LUKS key storage.
 - Monitoring actions will only be triggered after the initial post-boot configuration is completed.
 - The system is designed for edge/demo environments and integrates tightly with Red Hat tools.
+- Installable artifact (ISO) will create demo user in the device: admin/redhat.